natalie-kate/date-night/README.md

    #### Features to implement in the future

 -   To add in another option on landing page to get help choosing what to eat.
 In addition when a users result is to order takeaway or go to restaurant then there would also be a link to the What to Eat decision making game.
 Out with scope of initial launch due to time constraints.
--   If user gets Stay in and try new recipe then have another decision game and depending on that result a recipe api will come back with options to try.
+-   If user gets Stay in and try new recipe then have another decision game and depending on that result a recipe API will come back with options to try.
 Not implementing for initial launch due to time constraints.
--   To add in or remove options in the game depending on whats available in the users area.
+-   To add in or remove options in the game depending on what's available in the users area.
 Would require to have result picture and result paragraph for most things which would be too time consuming for initial launch.
 Also think it is out of the developers skill level at the moment.

    ### Structure
 -  We start with a landing page with a start button, this then takes the user to the beginning of the options and the timer will start.
 The user goes through the options until only one is left.
 The result page is opened, displaying the result, with accompanying picture and short paragraph, some will also have accompanying links or map.<br>